graphfoundation/ongdb/packaging/standalone/standalone-community/src/main/distribution/text/community/README.txt

 For full instructions, see https://graphfoundation.org/docs/operations-manual/current/installation/

-To get started with Neo4j, let's start the server and take a look at the web interface ...
+To get started with ONgDB, let's start the server and take a look at the web interface ...

 1. Open a console and navigate to the install directory.
 2. Start the server:
-   * Windows, use: bin\neo4j console
+   * Windows, use: bin\ongdb console
    * Linux/Mac, use: ./bin/ongdb console
 3. In a browser, open http://localhost:#{default.http.port}/
 4. From any REST client or browser, open http://localhost:#{default.http.port}/db/data